About EIMPyro®

 Ethanol is firstly quantitatively dehydrated without isotopic fractionation over specifically designed EIM Catalyst and then pyrolyzed and elemental Hydrogen gas is obtained.

-If by any chance a distillate of less than 92% vol is obtained, the distillation process of the wine sample should be repeated and the alcoholic strength and recovery determined again
+If by any chance a distillate of less than 92% vol is obtained, the distillation process of the sample should be repeated and the alcoholic strength and recovery determined again.

-Yes, the EIMPyro peripheral has the ability to automatically heat up and cool down the reactors.
+EIM-Pyro peripheral automatically controls the temperature of the reactors.
 There is no need to manually raise or lower the temperature, but this option also exists.

 EIMPyro for Isotope Ratio Mass Spectrometry